antonio-paulino/yamlify/benchmark-results.md

 The benchmarks show that the Cojen parser is a viable alternative to the Baseline parser for both of these class structures, offering similar performance without the overhead of reflection or the need to implement a specific parser for each domain class.

-The Reflect parser, on the other hand, shows slightly slower performance due to its reliance on reflection for instantiation, however, it is still an alternative to handle the parsing of domain classes without the need to implement a specific parser for each domain class, though it is not as performant as the Cojen parser.
+The Reflect parser, on the other hand, shows slightly slower performance due to its reliance on reflection for instantiation.
+However, it is still an alternative to handle the parsing of domain classes without the need to implement a specific parser for each domain class, though it is not as performant as the Cojen parser.